qzelise/Vital_radar/README.md

 # Vital_radar

 This is part of the work done for my master thesis: Vital sign detection with radar.
 The GUI was developed for real time demonstration of the algorithms used in my thesis.
-It is also used to display signals from reference sensors(ECG and breath sensor) .

-I'm still working on refining the GUI and algorithms.
-The reference section hasn't been added because I haven't decided which format to display them.

 # Videos of real time GUI
 ## Tools